sap-tutorials/Tutorials/tutorials/lumira-initial-data-acquisition/lumira-initial-data-acquisition.md

     ![Saving your first document in SAP BusinessObjects Lumira](Lum01-07.png)

-    > Please note that all SAP BusinessObjects Lumira documents are saved in the same default directory under user's `…\Documents\SAP Lumira Documents\`.
+    > Please note that all SAP BusinessObjects Lumira documents are saved in the same default directory in user's `…\Documents\SAP Lumira Documents\` folder.

-    > Lumira documents have extension `.lums` and in fact are zipped archives containing multiple files, like configuration and data files, visualization thumbnails etc.
+    > Lumira documents have extension `.lums`.
+These files are zipped archives containing multiple files, like configuration and data files, visualization thumbnails etc.

 ## Next Steps
  - [Initial data exploration in SAP BusinessObjects Lumira](http://go.sap.com/developer/tutorials/lumira-initial-data-exploration.html)